digitalbricklayer/techteapotcom/src/content/posts/real-time-log-visualization-using-gltailrb.md

 <img src="/images/uploads/2007/10/gltail-partial.gif" alt="Partial screenshot of glTail.rb in action" align="right" style="border-left:solid 4px white" />

-Hat tip to <a href="http://dougal.gunters.org/about-this-site">Dougal Campbell</a> over at <a href="http://dougal.gunters.org/">Geek Ramblings</a> for finding this.
+Hat tip to [Dougal Campbell](http://dougal.gunters.org/about-this-site) over at [Geek Ramblings](http://dougal.gunters.org/) for finding this.

-Just occasionally you come across a tool that really blows you away...that tool is <a href="http://fudgie.org/">glTail.rb</a>!
+Just occasionally you come across a tool that really blows you away...that tool is [glTail.rb](http://fudgie.org/)!

 Getting an instant idea for how your web server is performing can be a difficult task.
 One way to do that is to use a command like: